 13 STEPS TO CHANGE

-It’s not so simple as an outsider gathering information or posing questions to help the influencer understand.
+It’s not so simple as an outsider gathering or sharing information or posing questions to help the influencer understand.
 Because until they know that the cost change will be equal to or less than their status quo, they will not take action.